HOME - ENGLAND - SCOTLAND - ISLE OF MAN Cliciwch yma i weld y tudalen hwn yng Nghymraeg: CYMRAEG

 |

-A note on Ffynhonnau Wen
+A note on Ffynhonnau Wen and Pistylloedd Gwyn

 A very large number of wells across Wales are known as "Ffynnon Wen", some of them bearing concrete evidence that they were medieval holy wells, others possessing no historical documentation at all.
 Unlike other medieval holy wells, which can generally be identified simply from their names, sites with the title "Ffynnon Wen" are problematic, mainly as there are several different ways of interpreting the name.
 Although "Ffynnon Wen" literally means "white well", and could simply refer to a white well, "Wen" is, in lots of cases, likely to be a mutation of "Gwyn" or "Gwen", meaning blessed (in Welsh, as the noun "ffynnon" is feminine, the "G" is dropped on "Gwyn").
 There are many known cases of "Ffynnon Wen" directly translating as "Holy Well", for example at Ffynnon Gwern Beuno, Gwyddelwern, which was also known as "Ffynnon Wen".
 However, it is not clear whether all wells with this name were holy wells; intriguingly, though, there is a notable lack of explicitly named "Holy Wells" in Wales that are not dedicated to saints, so it is possible that wells called "Ffynnon Wen" are the direct Welsh equivalent of wells known in England and Scotland simply as "Holy Well".
 All Ffynhonnau Wen that I have found reference to (just over 100) are included on this website, with the assumption that most of them, if not all, are medieval holy wells, with a minority probably deriving their names from another source.